qasimwarraich/cli-tutor-paper/thesis/notes.md

 - Search engines can also be considered CLIs
 - Elements of CLIs are often found in GUIs and websites.
 Like / to search
 - Motivate the usage of CLIs.
 Uncovered features, batch processing, larger datasets, limited resources, ease of remote work.
 - Asynchronous learnings, Computer based learning (linear learning).
 - The tool should respect the GUI norm of things and such try to explain the cli without special knowledge and use metaphors from guis.
+- Other tools have existed that aimed to personify this friendly environment (lisptutor)
+- The shell unlike programming languages is its own environment so making a faithful representation of working env is prob a higher priority than when teaching a library or programming language.

 ## Sample format